sadala1989/Aviation-Consultancy/README.md

 - [Random Name Generator](https://www.name-generator.org.uk/)
   - An online tool to generate random names for the team members in the About Us page.
 - [Microsoft Office365](https://www.microsoft.com/en-gb/microsoft-365)
-  - A suite of productivity apps used to design the Aviation Consultancy LLC logo
+  - A suite of productivity apps used to design the Sky-Hi Technologies logo

 ---